In 2020 we are witness to the most serious global disease outbreak since SARS in 2002-2003: coronavirus, or more

 Just as you want the most skilled health professionals to assist in managing, containing and treating a global outbreak of disease, so too do you want the most skilled staffing professionals to assist you in acquiring talent when it’s least available, but most needed.

 The best medical recruiters are capable of identifying, attracting and securing top talent even when resources are scarce.
 They will understand the challenges of such a situation, however fleeting they may be, and have management strategies in place.
 They will be able to provide good workers at the drop of a hat, enabling health and medical organizations to focus on their vital work, rather than hunting for people to do it.

 But only those with an intricate knowledge of the industry will provide such a service.
 It’s therefore vital that health and medical organizations look to a recruiter who specializes in their field; who brings a deep understanding of the talent market, and the challenges that a global health emergency brings.

-Healthcare staffing professionals bring established networks, granting you access to workers that you wouldn’t otherwise have.
+Healthcare hiring professionals bring established networks, granting you access to workers that you wouldn’t otherwise have.
 The best will target passive candidates – those that aren’t on job boards, or even actively looking for a position.
 They will also understand the areas of greatest importance, and can even help to identify gaps in your organization that need to be filled.

 And we at De Vore Recruiting are one such company.